Pumpkin Chai Coffee Ingredients: Cardamom

-Fall is basically around the corner, and here at HQ, we're busy brewing up our Cauldron-Aged Pumpkin Coffee.
+Fall is basically around the corner, and here at HQ, we're busy brewing up our Pumpkin Chai Coffee.

-I know what you're thinking — "Pumpkin coffee?
+I know what you're thinking—pumpkin coffee?
 Basic.
 Extra.
-Who drinks that?"
-But this isn't your regular pumpkin spiced coffee, which oftentimes comes with a bad stigma.
-And for right reasons — most pumpkin coffee is artificially flavored and not at all good for you, which is a bunch of hocus pocus.
+Who drinks that?
+But this isn't your regular pumpkin spiced coffee, which often times comes with a bad stigma.
+And for the right reasons—most pumpkin coffee is artificially flavored and not at all good for you, which is a bunch of hocus pocus.

 Not ours, though.
 Our pumpkin coffee potion uses fresh ingredients inspired by our homemade chai, a staple in the coffee shop that Death Wish Coffee was created in.
 Since the chai spices are similar to pumpkin, we couldn't resist.

 To celebrate each unique, fresh ingredient we toss in our cauldron, we wanted to explore the health benefits of each and how it's used in foods around the world.
-Last week, we talked about fresh ginger used in our pumpkin blend.
-This week: Cardamom.
+Let's talk about cardamom.

 Cardamom is an herb that originated in India and Indonesia, and its seeds and oils are often used to make medicine.